Crawl Space Encapsulation Costs in Canada

 • Radon mitigation system integration: Additional $1,500–$2,500 if required.

-• Accessibility: Remote properties or limited access raise travel fees.
+• Accessibility: Remote properties or limited access can raise travel fees.

 • Material quality: 20-mil reinforced liner vs 10-mil standard.